OpenSourceActivismTech/us-zipcodes-congress/README.md

 ## How does this work?

-We start with the most recent Census mapping for the 115th Congress, which includes redistricting in 2016 for FL, MN, NC and VA.
-It does not however include data for states and territories with at-large representation (AK, DE, MT, ND, SD, VT, WY, PR, and DC).
-We  add all available ZCTAs for those states as well at the US Minor Outlying Islands, using 2010 data.
-This is unfortunately the latest available.
-We de-duplicate this data, ensuring not to alter ZCTAs that span state lines.
-We also clean it, to remove unsightly `null` strings, and obviously incorrect values in Colorado that start with `000`.
+We start with the most recent 2020 Census tabulation blocks, which [includes redistricting for the 118th Congress](https://www.census.gov/geographies/mapping-files/2023/dec/rdo/118-congressional-district-bef.html) as submitted on December 16, 2022.
+We match these to zipcodes through the ZCTA relationship.
+We de-duplicate these, ensuring not to alter ZCTAs that span state lines.
+We also clean them, to remove unsightly `null` strings, and rename at-large districts from `98` to `0`.

 We are left with a reasonably clean dataset.
 When tested against older publically available ones from the [Sunlight Foundation](https://sunlightlabs.github.io/congress/#zip-codes-to-congressional-districts]) (`RIP`) and [18F](https://github.com/18F/openFEC/blob/master/data/natl_zccd_delim.csv), we show that we are not missing any ZCTAs, and have updated 1079 out of 39435 to new congressional districts.
 Run `make test` to see exact changes.